mpanka/JiraRegressionProject/README.md

 TestScript contains 5 tests, from which 5 passes.

-After every commit tests will run automatically in a remote server with jenkins. (jenkins user8/loginRegression) mpanka's Jira tests.
+After every commit, tests will run automatically in a remote server with jenkins. (jenkins user8/loginRegression) mpanka's Jira tests.